 - Allow your covered banneton to rest on the counter 30 minutes to 1 hour.
 If your kitchen is quite warm, 75F or more then this bench rest might only need 30 minutes.
 The idea is to allow the dough to ferment a bit, get settled in the banneton, and relax before it gets cold.

 - Put the covered banneton in the refrigerator to rest overnight.
 The ferment will continue, but will slow down so it probably won't rise much.
 This is normal.
 The flavor will improve, though.
 You can even leave it in the frig for a few days, the flavor will become more pronounced, but still delicious, especially if you like more 'sour' sourdough.

 Prep to Bake

 - Set up for the score by getting a piece of parchment ready.
-A size about the diameter of your banneton and allowing for a few more inches on each side.
-Get out your blade and set it nearby, a pastry brush to brush off the flour if any comes off when you turn out the dough, and some fresh rice flour (or all purpose) to re-dust with fresh flour.
+Cut the parchment down to size to fit the diameter of your loaf plus allowing a few more inches on the sides - just enough to grip it while you're transferring the bread into the kettle.
+Get out your blade and set it nearby, a pastry brush (to brush off the flour if any comes off when you turn out the dough), and some fresh white rice flour (or all-purpose) to re-dust with fresh flour.
 You want everything ready to roll before you take the dutch oven out of the oven and the bread out of the refrigerator.
-Take out the dutch oven first and set on a a surface where it's safe (I use my stove-top) and far enough away from you so you won't burn yourself.
-Then quickly get the banneton, uncover it, place the parchment on top, then flip it over, turning it out, and holding the parchment at the same time so the dough rests on the parchment.
+First - take out the dutch oven and set on a heat proof surface then quickly get the banneton, uncover it, place the parchment on top, then flip it over, turning it out, and holding the parchment at the same time so the dough rests on the parchment.
 If there's cakey flour on the surface from resting in the frig, brush it off carefully.
-Working quickly, sprinkle on some fresh flour, then score however you like, creating at least one slash 1/2 inch deep to allow a controlled release of steam.
+Working quickly, sprinkle on some fresh flour, then score however you like, creating at least one slash ½ inch deep to allow a controlled release of steam.